ubccpsc/310/resources/other/git.md

 `git push --set-upstream origin <branchName>`

 Once this branch is on the git server, you can create a pull request using the GitHub web interface.

+<a name="recovery"></a>
+## Recovering from bad git state

+Sometimes git repos get into bad states.
+When they do, make a copy of the repo on local disk (so you don't lose your work), and clone a fresh copy of the repo from GitHub.
+While this is unsatisfying, it can sometimes be easier than trying to reverse your way out of an unclear repository state.

 ---